 In Canada and New Zealand the Legion of Frontiersmen, under Dominion and Provincial Charters, holds high its head and is deeply committed, as it always has been, to voluntary police duties and civil defence in their respective areas of the world.

-And in the United Kingdom, under Brigadier SHOOSMITH, LMSM, the Legion of Frontiersmen parades its Regimental Colour with pride in the City of London that was the birthplace of the Legion in 1904.
+And in the United Kingdom, under 19769 Brigadier Philip SHOOSMITH, LMSM, the Legion of Frontiersmen parades its Regimental Colour with pride in the City of London that was the birthplace of the Legion in 1904.